AI Voice Agents in Healthcare Market: 2026, 37.9% CAGR

 How do organizations justify the cost?
 The return on investment is measured in two key ways:

-1. Cost Savings: Automated calls can cost just 10% to 15% of a live agent call.
+1. Cost Savings: Automated calls can cost significantly less than a live agent call.
 This translates into massive operational savings.

 2. Call Deflection: This metric tracks the percentage of calls handled entirely by the AI.
 Many systems achieve a deflection rate of 50% or more, meaning they cut the human workload in half.